-lcon Menu Description so Create New Clears the Query pane in preparation for typing a new Query query.
-Open Query Displays an Open File dialog to open a file containing a File query.
-Save Query File Active only after you have saved a query file using Save Query File As.
+lcon Menu Description so Create New Query Clears the Query pane in preparation for typing a new query.
+Open Query File Displays an Open File dialog to open a file containing a query.
+Save Query File Active only after you have saved a query file using Save Query File As .
 Saves the current contents of the Query pane to the file.
-E. Save Query Displays a Save File dialog so that you can save the File As query displayed in the query pane to a file.
-2- Change Login Opens the Change Login dialog to allow you to set a dif- ferent login for use in the SQL Query dialog.
-This is par- ticularly useful when running synchronization replications where you should keep the login used for Syniti DR oper- ations (like reading logs) separate from the login used to perform transactions.
-See the note below for more inform- ation. < Clear Query Clears the Query panel.
-Panel ₽ Word Wrap When selected, alters the display of a SQL command so that text which extends beyond the visible display area is automatically split and displayed across two or more lines.
+Save Query File As Displays a Save File dialog so that you can save the query dis- played in the query pane to a file.
+L· Change Login Opens the Change Login dialog to allow you to set a different login for use in the SQL Query dialog.
+This is particularly useful when running synchronization replications where you should keep the login used for Syniti DR operations (like reading logs) separate from the login used to perform transactions.
+See the note below for more information.
+1 Clear Query Panel Clears the Query panel.
+8 Word Wrap When selected, alters the display of a SQL command so that text which extends beyond the visible display area is auto- matically split and displayed across two or more lines.
 6 Execute Query Executes the query you have typed in the Query pane.
 Stop Execution Stops execution of the query in the Query pane.

-Get Next Rows Based on the value of Returned Rows in the Query Set- tings dialog, retrieves the next set of rows. × Export Results Saves query results to a text file.
+Get Next Rows Based on the value of Returned Rows in the Query Settings dialog, retrieves the next set of rows. × Export Results Saves query results to a text file.
 Settings Opens the Query Settings dialog.
-This dialog allows you to set how many rows to retrieve each time you choose Get Next Rows, and to set the maximum number of char- acters per column in the result set.
+This dialog allows you to set how many rows to retrieve each time you choose Get Next Rows, and to set the maximum number of characters per column in the result set.